apache/beam/beam-site/contribute/testing.md

 Running in postcommit removes as stringent of a time constraint, which gives us the ability to do some more comprehensive testing.
-In postcommit we have a test suite running the RunnableOnService tests against each supported runner, and another for running the full set of E2E tests against each runner.
+In postcommit we have a test suite running the ValidatesRunner tests against each supported runner, and another for running the full set of E2E tests against each runner.
 Currently-supported runners are Dataflow, Flink, Spark, and Gearpump, with others soon to follow.
 Work is ongoing to enable Flink, Spark, and Gearpump in